 1.1 Choosing the Right Training Method

 When it comes to dog training, there are various methods you can choose from.
 It's important to select a training method that aligns with your dog's personality, as well as your own preferences and values.
 One popular method is positive reinforcement, which involves rewarding your dog for desired behaviors.
 This method focuses on providing treats, praise, or playtime when your dog correctly performs a command.
 Another technique is clicker training, where a clicker is used to mark the desired behavior, followed by a reward.
 This method helps to clearly communicate to your dog when they have done something right.
-Luring and shaping is another approach, where you use treats or toys to your dog into desired positions or actions.
+Luring and shaping is another approach, where you use treats or toys to guide your dog into desired positions or actions.
 Lastly, targeting involves teaching your dog to touch a specific object with their nose or paw, which can be useful in training more complex behaviors.

 1.2 Setting Clear Training Goals

 Before you begin training, it's essential to establish clear goals for what you want to teach your dog.
 Start by determining the basic commands you want your dog to understand, such as sit, stay, lie down, come, and shake hands.
 These commands build the foundation for more advanced training later on.
 Additionally, consider any specific tricks or behaviors you would like your dog to learn, such as rolling over, fetching, or jumping through hoops.
-By setting clear goals, you will have a roadmap to follow during your training sessions, making it easier to track your dog's and celebrate achievements along the way.
+By setting clear goals, you will have a roadmap to follow during your training sessions, making it easier to track your dog's progress and celebrate achievements along the way.

 1.3 Understanding Dog Psychology